chamilwijesooriya/flex-local/README.md

 * Added support for merging yaml files - POC

 ## Usage
-* In your package, create a `recipe` folder and add recipe configuration.
+* In your custom package, create a `recipe` folder and add recipe configuration.
   * `manifest.json` file should be in following format, similar to but not exactly as described in [Symfony documentation](https://symfony.com/doc/current/setup/flex_private_recipes.html).
     ```json
     {